| The Ultimate RoutineThe routine that never goes stale!

 whole body and are very intense.
 Do Deadlifts on a back day about every 3 - 4 weeks,

+and never before a Quad day.
 Feel free to change up the exercises, the general rule being to work the larger

 muscles before the smaller ones, or, if you want to prioritize a particular muscle, train